syash12/Predicting-Future-Sales/README.md

 #### Nested LSTMs
 Library used: https://github.com/hannw/nlstm

 Afterwards, we tried to predict the series using nested LSTMs.
 For time series, LSTMs are are more prefered than Neural Networks because they do not have the vanishing gradient issue.
 This model gave us our best RMSE score of 1.02.
 We saw that using this type of model gave us a better prediction that traditional time series.
+Additionally, the RMSE seemed to converge after only 10 epochs which seems fewer epochs than necessary.
+After we got this working model, we tried to get other similar models to write.

 #### Independent Recurrent Neural Networks
 Library used: https://github.com/batzner/indrnn

 The final model we tried to fit is something called a Independent Recurrent Neural Network.
 It is another way to try to solve the vanishing gradient issue, but the first paper that we saw on it was written in [March 2018](https://arxiv.org/abs/1803.04831).
 Using this model we got a RMSE score of 1.03 meaning that it had similar performance to the Nested LSTM.
+Using IRNN, allows the user to devlop deeper and deeper neural networks.
+The network that we designed was only 3 layers deep, but we can use IndRNN to get networks that could possibly be 20 layers deep.

 Conclusion
 -----------------